 25 Mar 2019

-True Bugs (Heteroptera) of Halophytic Habitats in Vojvodina – Providing Data for Conservation and Popularisation of a Neglected Insect Group
+True Bugs (Heteroptera) of Halophytic Habitats in Vojvodina (Part I) – Providing Data for Conservation and Popularisation of a Neglected Insect Group

 The aim of the project is to explore various possibilities of using true bugs in evaluation of the quality and conservation importance of saline grasslands in Vojvodina.
 A rapid assessment method based on screening of target species should provide fast but useful information about the overall condition of a habitat.
 On the other hand, continuous monitoring of true bugs should ensure explicit details on how the changed habitat features caused by management influence biodiversity of saline grasslands on a fine scale.